elixirschool/elixirschool/en/lessons/basics/collections.md

   - /lessons/basics/collections/
 ---

-Lists, tuples, keyword lists and maps.
+Lists, tuples, keyword lists, and maps.

 {% include toc.html %}

 ## Lists

-Lists are simple collections of values, they may include multiple types; lists may include non-unique values:
+Lists are simple collections of values which may include multiple types; lists may also include non-unique values:

 ```elixir
 iex> [3.14, :pie, "Apple"]
 [3.14, :pie, "Apple"]
 ```

-Elixir implements list as linked lists.
-This means accessing the list length is an `O(n)` operation.
+Elixir implements list collections as linked lists.
+This means that accessing the list length is an `O(n)` operation.
 For this reason, it is typically faster to prepend than append:

 ```elixir
 iex> list = [3.14, :pie, "Apple"]